Vegan Camp Out

 Vegan Camp Out is an annual camping festival in the UK featuring music, comedy, talks, health & wellbeing activities, and various workshops.
 Launched in 2016, Vegan Camp Out has been held at various venues in the UK, and an additional festival also ran in Australia in 2023.

 The festival focuses on veganism, animal rights and environmentalism.
 Most performers are publicly vegan, typically including influencers, activists, comedians, and musicians.

 History

-The festival was founded in 2016 by Jordan Martin.
-Martin previously co-organised the festival with artist Kate Louise Powell from 2016 to 2019, then vegan influencer Claire Michalski in 2020 and most recently with his sister Ellis Goodridge since 2021.
+Founder Jordan Martin co-organised the festival with artist Kate Louise Powell from 2016 to 2019, then vegan influencer Claire Michalski in 2020 and most recently with his sister Ellis Goodridge since 2021.

 The festival has received sponsorship from Viva! since 2017.
 The festival has changed locations multiple times, sometimes following criticism after hosting at venues with links to industries such as farming and hunting.

 2016

 The festival took place on 16–17 July 2016 at the Riddings Wood Caravan and Camping Park, Derbyshire.

 The first Vegan Camp Out event.
 Around 400 people attended.
 Entertainment was provided by a DJ, and one food vendor was present.